aollin/racechrono-ble-diy-device/README.md

 Will be supported in RaceChrono v7.4.0 beta.

 This characteristic should be exposed as WRITE_WITHOUT_RESPONSE.
 RaceChrono app will write this characteristic with the changes in the monitored values, defined through the 0x0005 characteristic.
 Each write operation can contain one or more values.
-Currently maximum is 4 values per WRITE, as the effective window size is limited to 20 bytes.
+Currently the maximum is 4 values per WRITE, as the effective window size is limited to only 20 bytes.

+Notice, the effective update rate of the monitored values will depend on how many is being monitored.

 byte index | description
 ----------- | ----------------------------------